CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

       availability: "nova"
     EOF

-Once you have  this file, you can  use it to create  the storage class using kubectl create:
+Once you have the file, you can use it to create the storage class using _kubectl create_:

     kubectl create -f cinder-storageclass.yaml

 Once the storage class is in place, you can use it to create PersistentVolumeClaims.
-Kubernetes  will   automatically  create   a corresponding  Cinder volume  to be  used as  backing storage  for the PersistentVolumeClaim.
+Kubernetes will automatically create a corresponding Cinder volume as backing storage for the _PersistentVolumeClaim_.

-Here is an example YAML file for creating a PersistentVolumeClaim (you can copy and paste the command again):
+An example YAML file for creating a PersistentVolumeClaim (you can copy and paste the command again):

     cat > cinder-persistentvolumeclaim.yaml << EOF